 SeaWorld San Diego, an animal theme park and oceanarium, houses a myriad of animals ranging from large mammals to tiny marine inhabitants.
 Orcas, beluga, otters, walruses, sharks, dolphins, sea turtles, bat rays, and numerous kinds of fish put on a show and share their habitats with the San Diego’s visitors.

 Some places in the park are irresistible attractions on their own.
-From a shark underwater viewing tunnel to a penguin island, the place astounds all the guests, including the first-time visitors of San Diego, with its rich and diverse marine world.
+From a shark underwater viewing tunnel to a penguin island, the place astounds you with its rich and diverse marine world.

 Not the most popular spot even with locals, the Ellen Browning Scripps Memorial Pier is yet one of the first place to see in San Diego.
 Used as an oceanography research site, it focuses on study and preservation of the ocean and its inhabitants.
 Small boats launch on both sides of the pier to continue on the discoveries and obtain food for marine residents of Birch Aquarium at Scripps.

-While the massive size of the pier attracts the interest of the first-time visitors of San Diego, the structure is closed to the public.
+While the massive size of the pier attracts the interest, the structure is closed to the public.
 The beach on both sides of the concrete pier is open and usually gathers fewer visitors than all other sandy stretches in the area.
-Add to this ideal environment some vibrant colors the sky festoons itself with during sunset or sunrise and you have a perfect place to visit during your first evening in San Diego.
+Add to this ideal environment some vibrant colors the sky festoons itself with during sunset or sunrise and you have a perfect place to start of finish your first day in San Diego.

 TIP: For a lunch break, visit The Shores Restaurant at La Jolla Shores Hotel and indulge in divine food with the irresistible ocean views.

-Old Town San Diego is the oldest and most history-infused area to explore in San Diego during your first visit.
+Old Town San Diego is the oldest and most history-infused area to explore in San Diego.
 Nestled in the heart of the city, it takes its guests back in time, showing the first European settlement in California.
 Historic building and museums from the period between 1820 and 1870 abound here, keeping the Golden State’s legacy alive.

 Every corner of the area reflects authenticity, cultural uniqueness, and rich traditions.
 Giving a glimpse into the colonial period, 19th-century structures in Old Town San Diego State Historic Park further arouse curiosity.
 Apart from the old houses turned modern businesses and offices, a historic schoolhouse, adobe ranch home, and graveyard testify of the bygone era.

 Nearby Presidio Park harbors another historic treasure, the Junipero Serra Museum.
 The site has earned the recognition as the birthplace of California.
-Located just a 10-minute drive from Old Town, Mission Basilica San Diego de Alcala also attest to the old times.
+Located just a 10-minute drive from Old Town, Mission Basilica San Diego de Alcala also narrates about the old times.
 The structure has been a silent witness of the changes that took place in California since 1769.

 From Mexican dishes at El Agave to authentic gifts at Toby’s Candle & Soap Shop, the place offers a taste of Mexico in Southern California.
-Old Town Market normally gathers the majority of the first-time guests of San Diego.
+San Diego’s Old Town Market normally gathers the majority of the first-time guests.
 Home to a number of small shops, this open-air courtyard sells handcrafted clothings and accessories made in the best Mexican traditions.

 All foodies of San Diego, including its first-time visitors, congregate at Liberty Public Market.
 Relatively young, the bustling market was born in an old Navy training facility in 2016.
 Packed with bars, specialty food stalls, eateries for all tastes and buds, and small gift shops, the place is known as city’s first public market open all week long.